 Visit the Compliance pages for more information.

-Bachelor of Science in Nursing from program fully accredited by NLN and/or CCNE.
+A Bachelor of Science in Nursing from program fully accredited by NLN and/or CCNE is required for all applicants.
 Must have a GPA of 3.0 or above on all previous coursework or 3.25 or above on the last 60 credits of the BSN required.
-Applications from R.N.s who hold a non-nursing baccalaureate degree are considered on an individual basis.

 - Official transcripts must be sent directly to Drexel from all the colleges/universities that you have attended.
 Transcripts must be submitted in a sealed envelope with the college/university seal over the flap.
 Please note that transcripts are required regardless of number of credits taken or if the credits were transferred to another school.
 An admission decision may be delayed if you do not send transcripts from all colleges/universities attended.